-Students are to inform the Program Director when their e-portfolio is ready for review.
-This notification cannot occur until all required courses have been completed.
+Students are to inform the Program Director when they intend to submit their e-portfolio.
+This notification cannot occur until all required courses have been completed. ePortfolio submission should be made to both the program director and the program assistant.
 E-portfolios will be evaluated twice annually (March 1 and October 1) by all members of the Program Advisory Committee.

 The comprehensive examination will be considered passed upon unanimous agreement of the Advisory Committee.
 If a student fails to achieve this criterion they will be given one additional opportunity to complete the comprehensive examination.
 If the Advisory Committee still does not reach a unanimous pass decision, then the examination is considered failed and the student will not be allowed to proceed to the dissertation phase.
 Once a student has successfully passed their comprehensive examination they will then be considered a Doctoral Candidate.